f-viktor/GPU-Passthrough_Arch-Linux/README.md

 if this does not throw "wtf is vfio-pci?" then you are golden

 **You can skip this if you didnt get an error**
-Easiest things first, you need some kernel after 4.1 I belive, to support vfio-pci.
+You need some kernel after 4.1 I belive, to support vfio-pci.
 You can check your kernel version via
 ```
 uname -r
 ```